 Instructions

-Preheat your oven to 350 degrees.
-Prepare a bundlette pan with baking spray.
+Prep.
+Preheat oven to 350 degrees, and prepare a bundtlette pan with baking spray.

-In a mixing bowl, combine the wet ingredients - the pumpkin puree, the melted and slightly cooled butter, egg, and vanilla.
-Mix well.1 cup pumpkin puree, 1/2 cup unsalted butter, 1 large egg, 2 teaspoons vanilla
+Combine the wet ingredients.
+In a mixing bowl, combine the pumpkin, melted and slightly cooled butter, Greek yogurt, the egg, and vanilla.3/4 cup pumpkin puree, 1/3 cup unsalted butter, 1/4 cup plain Greek yogurt, 1 large egg, 1 teaspoon vanilla

-Add dry ingredients - the cake flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
-Stir until just combined.1 cup cake flour, 1/2 cup brown sugar, 1/4 teaspoon baking soda, 1/2 teaspoon baking powder, 1/2 teaspoon kosher salt, 1 teaspoon cinnamon, 1/2 teaspoon pumpkin pie spice
+Add the dry ingredients.
+To the mixing bowl, add the dry ingredients – the flour, brown sugar, baking soda, baking powder, salt, cinnamon, and pumpkin pie spice.
+Stir into just combined.1 ¼ cup all-purpose flour, 3/4 cup brown sugar, 1/4 teaspoon baking soda, 1/2 teaspoon baking powder, 1/2 teaspoon kosher salt, 1/2 teaspoon cinnamon, 1/2 teaspoon pumpkin pie spice

-To make the icing, melt the butter.
-Add the maple syrup and milk, and combine well.
-Then add the sifted powdered sugar, and stir to combine.1 Tablespoon unsalted butter, 1 teaspoon maple syrup, 1 Tablespoon milk, 1 cup powdered sugar
+Make icing.
+Melt the butter, and add the maple syrup and milk.
+Mix well.
+Then add the powdered sugar and stir to combine.
+I recommend sifting the powdered sugar for a smooth texture.1 Tablespoon unsalted butter, 1 teaspoon maple syrup, 1 Tablespoon milk, 1 cup powdered sugar

 ICING TIP: If the icing is too runny, let it sit for awhile or add additional powdered sugar.
 If it's too stiff, add a few more drops of milk (very slowly).
 When the pumpkin cakes are cool, drizzle the icing over the top and let them ooze down the sides of the cake.